felixarntz/ai-services/src/ai/enums/README.md

 -   **`ai-capability.ts`**: Defines constants representing various AI capabilities supported or recognized by the system.
 Examples include `TEXT_GENERATION`, `IMAGE_GENERATION`, `FUNCTION_CALLING`, etc. It also provides `isValidValue` and `getValues` helper functions.
 -   **`content-role.ts`**: Defines constants for the different roles that content can have, particularly in conversational AI contexts.
 Common roles include `USER`, `MODEL`, and `SYSTEM`.
 It also provides `isValidValue` and `getValues` helper functions.
+-   **`modality.ts`**: Defines constants for the different types of data modalities that can be used as input or output.
+Examples include `TEXT`, `IMAGE`, and `AUDIO`.
+It also provides `isValidValue` and `getValues` helper functions.
 -   **`service-type.ts`**: Defines constants for categorizing AI services based on their operational nature, such as `CLOUD`, `SERVER`, or `CLIENT`.
 It also provides `isValidValue` and `getValues` helper functions.
 -   **`index.ts`**: Serves as the public interface for this directory.
-It re-exports the constants and helper functions from the individual enum files (e.g., `AiCapability`, `ContentRole`, `ServiceType`), excluding internal implementation details like `_VALUE_MAP`.
+It re-exports the constants and helper functions from the individual enum files (e.g., `AiCapability`, `ContentRole`, `Modality`, `ServiceType`), excluding internal implementation details like `_VALUE_MAP`.
 This allows other parts of the application to import these enums from a single, consistent path.

 ## Technical Decisions